dfernandez79/barman/docs/notes.md

 ### Limitations of the traits implementation

-The mentioned [traits paper] also specifies the following requirement for traits:
+The mentioned [traits paper] specifies the following requirement for traits:

 > "Traits do not specify any state variables, and the methods provided by traits never access state variables directly."